gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Mixed C/C++ binary, for each type of binary.
 - Project has mixed C and C++ header files.

-## Build a binary from assembler source files
+## Story: Build a binary from assembler source files

 This story adds support for using assembler source files as inputs to a native binary.